 Isa (PBUH) Condemned on Passover

-And here we see the uniqueness of this Sign.
-Isa (PBUH), the ‘Lamb of God’, was sent for execution (sacrifice) on the very same day that all the Jews alive then (the year 33 AD in Western calendar) were sacrificing a lamb in memory of the first Passover that had occurred 1500 years before.
-This is why the Jewish Passover celebration usually occurs every year in the same week as Easter – the remembrance of the passing of Isa al Masih – because Isa (PBUH) was sent for sacrifice on the same day.
-(Easter and Passover are not on the same exact date because Jewish and western calendars have different ways of adjusting the length of the year, but they are usually in the same week).
+Isa al Masih, the ‘Lamb of God’, was sacrificed on the very same day that all the Jews were sacrificing a lamb in memory of the first Passover that started their calendar.
+This is why the Jewish Passover occurs at the same time as Easter.
+Easter commemorates the death of Isa al Masih and since that happened on the Passover, Easter and Passover happen close together.
+Since the Western calendar is different they are not on the same day, but usually in the same week.

 Now think for a minute about what ‘signs’ do.
 You can see some signs below here.

-When we see the sign of the ‘skull and bones’ it is to make us think of death and danger.
-The sign of the ‘Golden Arches’ is supposed to make us think about McDonalds.
-The sign of the ‘√’ on tennis player Nadal’s bandana is the sign for Nike.
-Nike wants us to think of them when we see this sign on Nadal.
-In other words, Signs are pointers in our minds to direct our thinking to the desired object.
-With this sign of Musa (PBUH) it is Allah who has given the sign for us.
-Why did He give this sign?
-Well the sign, with the remarkable timing of lambs being sacrificed on the same day as Isa must be a pointer to the sacrifice of Isa al Masih (PBUH).
+When we see the ‘skull and crossbones’ sign it makes us think of death and danger.
+The sign of the ‘Golden Arches’ makes us think about Mcdonald’s.
+The ‘√’ on Nadal’s bandana is the sign for Nike.
+Nike wants us to think of them when we see this on Nadal.
+Signs are made to direct our thinking not to the sign itself but to something it points to.

 But to finish this Sign, what happened to Pharaoh?
-As we read in the passage from Taurat, he did not heed the warning and his firstborn son (the heir) died that night.
+The passage from Taurat tells us that he did not heed the warning and his firstborn son (the heir) died that night.
 So he finally allowed the Israelites to leave Egypt.
 But then he changed his mind and pursued them to the Red Sea.
 There the LORD caused the Israelites to pass through the Sea but Pharaoh drowned along with his army.
-After the nine plagues, the Passover deaths, and the loss of the army, Egypt was greatly diminished and never again regained her status as the world’s foremost power.
+After the nine plagues, the Passover deaths, and the loss of the army, Egypt was greatly diminished.
+Never again did she regain her status as the world’s foremost power.
 Allah had judged her.